benhdev/Connect/README.md

 end)
 ```

-Listen to when the Rig is added/refreshed
+Detecting when the Rig is added/refreshed

 ```lua
 local ReplicatedStorage = game:GetService('ReplicatedStorage')